Checks if the application has execute permissions for the given path.

 The last modification time (e.g., in milliseconds since epoch),

-if the path does not exist.
+or null if the path does not exist.

 Writes a string to a file at a given path, overwriting the file if it exists.